hbons/SparkleShare/README.md

 # [SparkleShare](https://www.sparkleshare.org/)

 SparkleShare is an Open Source collaboration and sharing tool that is designed to keep things simple and to stay out of your way.
-It's available for Linux distributions, Mac, and Windows.
+It's available for Linux distributions, macOS, and Windows.

 ![Banner](https://raw.githubusercontent.com/hbons/SparkleShare/master/SparkleShare/Common/Images/tutorial-slide-2%402x.png)